sebastiangeiger01/bikesharing/deliverables/map.md

 This code is responsible for generating a GeoJSON object from the array of bikes and passing it along with other variables to the home page template.
 The home page template can then use these variables to display a map of the bikes with an appropriate starting view.

 #How is it used for BikeManagement?
+This code is a section of HTML and JavaScript that is used to create a web page with a map that displays a marker that can be dragged by the user.
+The map uses the Leaflet library to create the map and marker.
+The code does the following:

+1. <div id="map" style="width: 100%; height: 400px;"></div>: This line creates a div element that will be used to display the map.
+The id attribute is set to "map" which will be used to reference the div element in the JavaScript code.
+The style attribute sets the width and height of the div element.
+2. <script src="https://unpkg.com/leaflet@1.6.0/dist/leaflet.js"></script>: This line includes the Leaflet JavaScript library.
+3. var map = L.map('map').setView([49.988276672519454,8.228244781494142], 20);: This line creates a new map object and sets its initial view to the coordinates (49.988276672519454,8.228244781494142) and zoom level 20.
+It references the "map" div element created in the previous step.
+4. L.tileLayer('https://{s}.tile.openstreetmap.org/{z}/{x}/{y}.png', { attribution: 'Map data © <a href="https://openstreetmap.org">OpenStreetMap</a> contributors' }).addTo(map);: This line adds a tile layer to the map, using the OpenStreetMap tiles.
+It also adds an attribution link to OpenStreetMap.
+5. var marker = L.marker([49.988276672519454,8.228244781494142]).addTo(map);: This line creates a new marker object and sets its position to the coordinates (49.988276672519454,8.228244781494142).
+It also adds the marker to the map.
+6. marker.on('drag', function (event) { var coords = event.target.getLatLng(); document.getElementById("latitude").value = coords.lat; document.getElementById("longitude").value = coords.lng; });: This line sets an event listener on the marker that listens for the "drag" event.
+When the marker is dragged, the function updates the value of the elements with the id "latitude" and "longitude" with the marker's latitude and longitude respectively.
+7. map.on('mouseout', function (event) { event.stopPropagation(); }); : This line sets an event listener on the map that listens for the "mouseout" event.
+When the mouse moves out of the map container, the function stops the event from propagating.
+8. marker.dragging.enable();: This line enables the dragging of the marker.

+In summary, this code uses the Leaflet library to create a map and display it on a web page with a marker that can be dragged by the user.
+When the marker is dragged, it updates the latitude and longitude values in the text fields, and also prevents the marker from moving outside the map container.